Sch3lp/scrambledeggs/README.md

 ## Contributing
 Read about the design decisions in the [Captain's Log](./docs/CaptainsLog.md).

+Unsure which GitMoji to use when committing?
+[Look over here](https://gitmoji.carloscuesta.me/).

 ## Todo
 * [x] Create gradle modules
 * [x] Make sure we can run a SpringBoot app